-- ECH 502 Workshop in Early Childhood Education 3 credit hrs.
+- ECH 502 Workshop in Early Childhood Education 3 credit hours.
 This course is designed to allow graduate candidates the opportunity to study or work on topics or projects of collective concern.
-Topics vary. - ECH 506 Curriculum Design 3 credit hrs.
-Curriculum design in light of the latest understandings and needs in early childhood education with some experience in the implementation of certain aspects of the curriculum in laboratory school P-3. - ECH 516 Multi-Sensory Approaches to Learning 3 credit hrs.
+Topics vary. - ECH 506 Curriculum Design 3 credit hours.
+Curriculum design in light of the latest understandings and needs in early childhood education with some experience in the implementation of certain aspects of the curriculum in laboratory school P-3. - ECH 516 Multi-Sensory Approaches to Learning 3 credit hours.
 The development of the sensory avenues and the concomitant processes in infancy and childhood, including concept information, development of these processes, and evaluating process are given consideration.
-Practical experiences identifying learning disabilities. - ECH 517 Theory, Methods and Materials in Early Childhood Education 3 credit hrs.
+Practical experiences identifying learning disabilities. - ECH 517 Theory, Methods and Materials in Early Childhood Education 3 credit hours.
 The philosophies and methods extant in early childhood education, their purposes and efficacy, including a look at special education and its involvement in the mainstream of education.
-It will include laboratory observation and participation. - ECH 595 Internship in Early Childhood Education 6 credit hrs.
+It will include laboratory observation and participation. - ECH 519 Home, School, Community Collaboration 3 credit hours.
+This course will address family systems theory, family involvement models, and the family support approach.
+Focus will be given to engaging families in their child's learning and development and the multiple influences on a young child's development.
+Consideration will be given to best strategies to include the community in the early childhood classroom.
+The connection that exists between home, school, and the community will be examined.
+Prerequisites: Admission to graduate studies, EPP, and advisor approval. - ECH 595 Internship in Early Childhood Education 6 credit hours.
 This course engages the candidate to practice learned proficiencies in an educational setting by providing supervised teaching experiences.
 Candidates will demonstrate competencies to develop and implement instructional strategies under the supervision of a certified teacher of children in a setting of service delivery designed to maximize children's learning potential.
-Weekly on-campus seminars are a required part of the course. - ECH 602 Strategies of Parent Involvement 3 credit hrs.
+Weekly on-campus seminars are a required part of the course. - ECH 602 Strategies of Parent Involvement 3 credit hours.
 The importance and optimal role of parent involvement factors in the being and becoming of the child and adolescent through the various stages of the metamorphosis to maturity and beyond.
 The method will be competency-based and permit selection of a particular stage in the role of parent involvement for concentration at any given age and stage of human development by each of the class members, while at the same time pursuing a comprehensive knowledge of the role of parenting at all stages, with an emphasis on optimal strategies for involvement.
 The student will be required to demonstrate the ability to prescribe strategies for parent involvement at each stage of the child/adolescent development.

-- ECH 698 Thesis I-3 credit hrs.
-Candidates will complete the proposed thesis. - ECH 699 Thesis II 3 credit hrs.
+- ECH 698 Thesis I 3 credit hours.
+Candidates will complete the proposed thesis. - ECH 699 Thesis II 3 credit hours.
 Candidates will complete the thesis.